ESL 158 - English for Speakers of Other Languages: Oral Communication

 Course Learning Outcomes

-2. Demonstrate appropriate strategies for overcoming comprehension gaps, such as giving and requesting clarification, paraphrase, and repetition;
+5.Use strategies for overcoming comprehension gaps, such as requesting clarification, paraphrasing, or repeating.

 Course Offered Fall and Spring